theforeman/puppet-puppet/README.md

 `server` is true).
 Part of the [Foreman installer](https://github.com/theforeman/foreman-installer) or to be used as a Puppet module.

-The Puppet master is configured under Apache and Passenger by default, unless `server_passenger` is set to false.
-When using Puppet Labs AIO packages (puppet-agent) the JVM-based Puppet Server is installed by default.
-For Puppet 3.x based installation, `server_implementation` can be set to `puppetserver` to switch to the JVM-based Puppet Server.

 When using Puppet Server (version 2.2.x is the lowest version, this module supports), the module supports and assumes you will be installing the latest version.
 If you know you'll be installing an earlier or specific version, you will